jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

             9 ░ ## For your health
            10 ░
            11 ░   Well-planned vegan diets follow healthy eating guidelines, and ░ contain all the nutrients that our bodies need.
-Both the Britis ░ h Dietetic Association and the American Academy of Nutrition and ░  Dietetics recognise that they are suitable for every age and st ░ age of life.
-Some research has linked that there are certain hea ░ lth benefits to vegan diets with lower blood pressure and choles ░ terol, and lower rates of heart disease, type 2 diabetes and som ░ e types of cancer.
+Both the British ░ Dietetic Association and the American Academy of Nutrition and D ░ ietetics recognise that they are suitable for every age and stag ░ e of life.
+Some research has linked that there are certain healt ░ h benefits to vegan diets with lower blood pressure and choleste ░ rol, and lower rates of heart disease, type 2 diabetes and some ░ types of cancer.
            12 ░
            13 ░   Going vegan is a great opportunity to learn more about nutriti ░ on and cooking, and improve your diet.
 Getting your nutrients fr